CRAAP test: Challenges in the classroom

 When the CRAAP test was first implemented at William Paterson University, there were some technical challenges.
-The workshop for website evaluation felt rushed and in most cases, librarians could not cover all the angles in one class session.
-As well, as a consequence of rushing the website evaluation portion for reasons of time, student performance on an assessment focused on website evaluation was poor.
+The workshop for website evaluation felt rushed, and in most cases, librarians could not cover all bases in a singular class session.
+As a consequence of rushing the website evaluation portion in lieu of time, student performance on an assessment focused on website evaluation was poor.
 To address these problems, they developed a "flipped" method in which students watched a video that covered two of three workshop sections on their own time, with in-class instruction limited to website evaluation yet occupying all of a class period.
-Student performance on assessments of their knowledge of CRAAP for website evaluation improved after the change to instruction.
+Student performance in assessments of their proficiency for website evaluation improved after the change to instruction.

 Pedagogical uses

 The CRAAP test is generally used in library instruction as part of a first-year seminar for students.
-Students were required to participate in this class as a part of the graduation requirement at William Paterson University.
-Besides using the CRAAP method in English courses, many other courses have been using this method as well, such as science and engineering classes.
-The test is applied the same way as the website evaluation and is used universally in all courses.
-Examples of universities that use the CRAAP test include Central Michigan University, Benedictine University, Community College of Baltimore County, among the many examples.
-There are other schools that use the test as a way for students to do well on their assignments in subjects that require research papers.
+Students were required to participate in this class as part of the graduation requirement at William Paterson University.
+Besides English, many other courses have been utilizing the CRAAP method as well, such as science and engineering classes.
+The test is applied the same way as in website evaluation and is used universally in all courses.
+Examples of universities that use the CRAAP test include Central Michigan University, Benedictine University, and the Community College of Baltimore County, among the many examples.
+Other schools implement the test to promote student performance in subjects that require research papers.

 Alternatives and criticisms

 In 2004, Marc Meola's paper "Chucking the Checklist" critiqued the checklist approach to evaluating information, and librarians and educators have explored alternative approaches.

 Mike Caulfield, who has criticized some uses of the CRAAP test in information literacy, has emphasized an alternative approach using step-by-step heuristics that can be summarized by the acronym SIFT: "Stop; Investigate the source; Find better coverage; Trace claims, quotes, and media to the original context".

-In a December 2019 article, Jennifer A. Fielding raised the issue that the CRAAP method's focus is on a "deep-dive" into the website being evaluated, but noted that "in recent years the dissemination of mis- and disinformation online has become increasingly sophisticated and prolific, so restricting analysis to a single website's content without understanding how the site relates to a wider scope now has the potential to facilitate the acceptance of misinformation as fact."
-Fielding contrasted use of the CRAAP method, a "vertical reading" of a single website, with "lateral reading", a fact-checking method to find and compare multiple sources of information on the same topic or event.
+In a December 2019 article, Jennifer A. Fielding raised the issue that the CRAAP method focused on "deep-dives" into websites but "in recent years the dissemination of mis- and disinformation online has become increasingly sophisticated and prolific, so restricting analysis to a single website's content without understanding how the site relates to a wider scope now has the potential to facilitate the acceptance of misinformation as fact."
+Fielding contrasted usage of the CRAAP method, or "vertical reading" of a website, with "lateral reading", a fact-checking method to find and compare multiple sources of information on the same topic or event.

-In a 2020 working paper, Sam Wineburg, Joel Breakstone, Nadav Ziv and Mark Smith found that using the CRAAP method for information literacy education makes "students susceptible to misinformation".
-According to these authors the method needs thorough adaptation in order to help students detect fake news and biased or satirical sources in the digital age.
+In a 2020 working paper, Sam Wineburg, Joel Breakstone, Nadav Ziv and Mark Smith found that using the CRAAP method for information literacy education makes students "susceptible to misinformation."
+According to these authors, the method needs thorough adaptation to help students detect fake news and biased or satirical sources in the digital age.